stuin/CC-Checkerboard/README.md

 ### Play in terminal

-Games can also be played outside of ComputerCraft in the terminal using base lua. ansi-term.lua provides alias functions for the libraries and terminal input and output.
+Games can also be played outside of ComputerCraft in the terminal using base lua. `ansi-term.lua` provides alias functions for the libraries and terminal input and output.

-By default, terminal buffers mean that any text or mouse input must be followed by an enter key, but the input-wrapper.py python script manually inserts an enter key to avoid this and allow direct mouse/keyboard control.
+By default, terminal buffers mean that any text or mouse input must be followed by an enter key, but the `input-wrapper.py` script manually inserts an enter key to avoid this, allowing direct mouse/keyboard control.

 ```
 python input-wrapper.py games/binario.lua